erinkeith/erinkeith.github.io/135/topics/functions.md

   <p>
     <strong><em>Arguments</em></strong> are the actual values (<strong>STATE</strong>) sent into the function; they are the specific <em>circumstances</em> for that instance or version of the function.
 In our example above, the first <strong><em>argument</em></strong> is the actual width of the line outlined in orange and the second <strong><em>argument</em></strong> is the actual character we want to use.
 Since the function <em>definition</em> is general enough to execute the task (<strong>BEHAVIOR</strong>) each time we send in different <strong><em>arguments</em></strong>, we get to re-use the function code each time we <em>call</em> it:<br>
 <pre><code>printHorizLine(10, '-');</code></pre>
-    This function call displays the first line outlined in blue!
+    This function <em>call</em> displays the first line outlined in blue!
   </p>
   <p>
-    It's important to note that, while the data types of the arguments should match that of the function definition, data types keywords (like <code>int</code> or <code>char</code> should <strong>NOT</strong> be included in function calls.
+    It's important to note that, while the data types of the arguments should match that of the function definition, data type keywords (like <code>int</code> or <code>char</code> should <strong>NOT</strong> be included in function calls.
   </p>
 <!--
   <h4><a name="prototype">Prototypes</a></h4>